MichaelWarmbier/Markdown-Collection/Introduction to Computer Science & Programming.md

 ### Identifiers

 An identifier is a name for some element of code that can be whatever you want, within reason.
 Specifically, identifiers can _not_ start with a number, but may start with an underscore `_` symbol.
-They cannot include special or punctuational symbols, such as `@ ! % ? &`:
+They cannot include special or punctuational symbols, such as `@ ! % ? &`.
+They also are case sensitive; they must be referred to exactly how they were originally named:

 ```cpp
 // Valid identifiers: